pmoros/un-stochastic-models/README.md

 ## Extra

-You can modify the Dockerfile to make this easy to follow
+You can modify the Dockerfile to make this easy to follow.
+The example code comes from https://www.youtube.com/watch?v=WaMK5Af_qh0